General meaning

 ⌄

-Your professional image gains sympathy and visibility in a network.
+Your professional image gains sympathy and visibility within a network.

-In the field of work, Bouquet and Garden readily speak of public relations, pleasant networking, and friendly events where successes are celebrated.
-You may receive compliments during a meeting, be highlighted in internal communication, invited to a professional gathering or a fair where your sense of contact makes a difference.
-Bouquet brings a positive tone, the little extra that makes the relationship smooth, while Garden opens the doors to community, networks, and even social networks.
-Woman as quintessence reminds us of the importance of attitude: listening, sense of ambiance, ability to pick up on subtle signals around you.
-Whip in the background invites you to monitor exchanges that are repetitive and exhausting, obligations to be present everywhere, or veiled criticisms behind polite smiles.
+In the realm of work, the Bouquet and Garden readily refer to public relations, enjoyable networking, and friendly events where successes are celebrated.
+You may receive compliments during a meeting, be highlighted in internal communications, or be invited to a professional gathering or fair where your interpersonal skills make a difference.
+The Bouquet brings a positive tone, the little extra that smooths relationships, while the Garden opens doors to community, networks, and even social media.
+The Woman as quintessence reminds us of the importance of attitude: listening, sense of ambiance, and the ability to pick up on subtle signals around you.
+The Whip in the background encourages you to monitor exchanges that are repetitive and exhausting, obligations to be present everywhere, or veiled criticisms behind polite smiles.

 Money and material security